 The Management Committee understand the principles behind the Reserves, setting out appropriate levels of reserves based upon risk assessment, which is based on factors which impact upon the hall.

-We will continue to build on our restricted reserves as a contingency to safeguard the management of the new hall and to meet the as yet unknown running costs.
+Restricted reserves will continue to be built on as a contingency to safeguard the management of the hall and to meet the as yet unknown running costs.

 The Treasurer and Management Committee are responsible for keeping the policy up to date and it shall be reviewed annually or upon significant change in financial circumstances.